Best Day Trips from Clemson, SC

 South Carolina is home to some of the country’s most diverse native landscapes, which offer endless opportunities for adventure and wonder.
 In the western tip of South Carolina, you’ll find the charming city of Clemson, a destination full of rich history and a warm, welcoming atmosphere.
 Settled in the foothills of the Blue Ridge Mountains, Clemson offers visitors a rare opportunity to explore the great outdoors and experience the unique Appalachian heritage.
 While the city is known for being within reach of some of the most impressive forests and hiking trails, you don’t have to travel too far to have a worthy day trip that involves some of the city’s very own natural beauty.

 So whether you’re looking for a day trip around the city, or feel like venturing further out into to see the natural wildlife, you can rest assured that Clemson will provide every visitor with a day trip worth remembering.
-Read on to find some of our favorite day trips from Clemson.
+Read on to find our top 15 favorite day trips from Clemson.

 If you make a trip to the South Carolina Botanical Gardens, you won’t even need to leave Clemson to experience this slice of beauty.
 You can immerse yourself in the 295 acres of natural landscapes, gardens, and miles of nature trails and streams for an entire day.
 Relaxing in the peaceful gardens is a favorite pastime for many visitors, but be sure to check out the other experiences the garden has to offer, including the Bob Campbell Geology Museum, Fuller Art Galleries, and the Fran Hanson Discovery Center.
 Then, stop by the beautifully preserved historic homes such as the Hunt Cabin and Hanover House that are full of history and heritage.

-An hour drive south of Clemson you’ll find Lake Hartwell, the southeast’s largest and most popular recreational lake.
+A 30-minute drive southwest of The Inn at Patrick Square you’ll find Lake Hartwell State Park.
+Lake Hartwell is the southeast’s largest and most popular recreational lake.
 Created by Hartwell Dam located on the Savannah River, the lake is composed of nearly 56,000 acres of water and an expansive shoreline for beachside recreation.
 Lake Hartwell is a known haven for fishing enthusiasts, as it’s said to be inhabited by hybrid and striped bass, bream, largemouth, and catfish.
 Or, if fishing is not your main interest, you could take a rental boat out on the glistening water and soak in the sun as you glide across the massive length of this southern jewel of a lake.

 If you’re looking for a quick and beautiful day trip while in Clemson, take a stroll through the Larry Abernathy Waterfront Park.
 Here, you’ll be able to see all the natural beauty Clemson has to offer without traveling far from the city.
 The waterfront park is just over a half mile long and connects to the Jaycee Park for an even longer outdoor experience.
 This Clemson day trip boasts a beautiful lake of its own, and shady coves that give you the perfect opportunity for a picnic.
 Or, visit the Pavilion where you’ll find plenty of picnic tables just waiting to be used beside a charming public fireplace.